pqnelson/pqnelson.github.com/_posts/2015-02-07-prolegomena-prop-logic.md

 interpretation if *A* ∧ *B* implies *C* ∨ *D*.

 **WARNING:** The "⊢" symbol is called the "turnstile" symbol, and one reads the sequent "Γ ⊢ Δ" as "Γ proves/yields/entails Δ".
-Ones intuition should say "Hey, Δ is provable from the premises Γ".
+One's intuition should say "Hey, Δ is provable from the premises Γ".
 (End of Warning)